-In a work environment, what you carry needs to look the part – neutral colorways and smart, low-key designs all contribute towards creating an air of dependable professionalism -- whether it's a tote bag or a backpack.
+In a work environment, what you carry needs to look the part – neutral colorways and smart, low-key designs all contribute towards creating an air of dependable professionalism.

 The materials play a large part in determining the overall look and function of a bag.
 With a work backpack, you want to look out for materials that are very wearable; meaning that the materials themselves are a reflection of your profession and how you go about your workday.

 Depending on your profession, here are some common types of materials that go well with a backpack that looks professional.

 Leather is a classic material that gives any commuter backpack a premium and stylish feel.
 Tried and true in the business world, leather bags have been used by working professionals for years, so a leather backpack can help you fit right in with a history of elegance.

 Because leather doesn’t come on a roll like other types of bag materials, it costs more to produce and make in a backpack.
 Bags made from leather also require more craftsmanship so if you’re looking at a leather laptop backpack, be prepared to spend more than a backpack made with knitted materials.

 Nylon & Polyester